nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The keyword search is case-insensitive. e.g `hans` will match `Hans`
 * The attribute field is case-insensitive. e.g. `NAME` is equivalent to `name`
-* The search will return a list of all TAs containing any of the specified keyword(s) in the specified attribute field.
+* The search will return a list of all candidates containing any of the specified keyword(s) in the specified attribute field.
-* For `f/candidate`, the search will find keywords across all attribute fields of the TA records.
+* For `f/candidate`, the search will find keywords across all attribute fields of the candidate records.
-* Only full keywords will be matched e.g. `k/jane doe f/name` will not match TAs with name `jane koe` or just `jane`
+* Only full keywords will be matched e.g. `k/jane doe f/name` will not match candidates with name `jane koe` or just `jane`
-* TAs matching at least one full keyword (in the specified attribute field) will be returned i.e. OR search, e.g. `k/Jane k/Doe f/name` will return TAs with name e.g. `Jane Koe`, `John Doe`
+* Candidates matching at least one full keyword (in the specified attribute field) will be returned i.e. OR search, e.g. `k/Jane k/Doe f/name` will return candidates with name e.g. `Jane Koe`, `John Doe`

 Examples:
-* `find k/Jane f/name` returns TAs with name e.g. `jane` and `jane doe`
+* `find k/Jane f/name` returns candidates with name e.g. `jane` and `jane doe`
-* `find k/Computer Science f/course` returns TAs with the course field i.e. `computer science`
+* `find k/Computer Science f/course` returns candidates with the course field i.e. `computer science`
-* `find k/Jane k/Tan f/name` returns TAs with name e.g. `Jane`, `tan` and `John Tan`
+* `find k/Jane k/Tan f/name` returns candidates with name e.g. `Jane`, `tan` and `John Tan`

 ### Sorting candidates by attribute field: `sort`

-Returns a list of TAs sorted by the specified attribute field.
+Returns a list of candidates sorted by the specified attribute field.

 Format: `sort s/ATTRIBUTE_FIELD`